Service · Factory execution

 01 · Scope

 A factory acceptance test is not a general inspection label.
 It is the FAT tier of the broader Quality Assurance layer: a controlled factory hold point where agreed tests are witnessed, measured results are recorded, non-conformities are dispositioned, and the buyer receives a written basis for release, hold, rework or retest.
 FAT is usually justified for industrial equipment, molds, machines, production lines and engineered systems where a defect discovered after shipment would be expensive, slow or operationally disruptive to correct.
-It is usually not the right tier for a container of finished goods, a packaging order, a basic accessories run or a simple spare-parts shipment; those usually belong in spot check or PSI territory unless there is a specific technical acceptance requirement.
+It is usually not the right tier for a container of finished goods, a packaging order, a basic accessories run or a simple spare-parts shipment; those usually belong in spot check or pre-shipment inspection in China unless there is a specific technical acceptance requirement.

 It becomes useful when